 West Africa seeks to bring order to troubled, lawless waters

-A naval warship takes part in a multinational naval exercise off the coast of Abidjan, Ivory Coast March 29, 2017.
-Picture taken March 29, 2017.
+Members of the Ivory Coast Navy take part in a multinational naval exercise off the coast of Abidjan, Ivory Coast, March 27, 2017.
+Members of the Ivory Coast Navy take part in a multinational naval exercise off the coast of Abidjan, Ivory Coast, March 27, 2017.

 Comments